Earthquakes in Italy and Venice.

 In Emilia the damage was significant.
 27 people died and many more suffered injuries.
 Buildings collapsed or were seriously damaged all over the territory, mostly in the province of Modena.
 There were villages that were more or less totally destroyed.

 Italy is a seismic country.
 Earthquakes are very common.
 The antique city of L’Aquila in Abruzzo was almost completely destroyed in 2009.
-We have no less than 10 active volcanoes, and one can only think about the famous Pompeji south of Naples, that was covered in ashes so fast that people were carbonated running.
+We have no less than 10 active volcanoes, and one can only think about the famous Pompeji south of Naples, which was covered in ashes so fast that people were carbonated running.

 And Venice?
 How is it in Venice?

-The 2012 earthquake in Modena was so strong that even in Venice, 100 miles away, the statue of the Popodopoli bridge fell.
+The 2012 earthquake in Modena was so strong that even in Venice, 100 miles away, the statue of the Papadopoli bridge fell.
 It’s the first bridge you cross after leaving Piazzale Roma and going towards Rialto.
 The statue was scattered and after 7 years his friend on the other side is still standing there all alone.

 But apart from that, nothing worth mentioning happened on that occasion.
 Sometimes you can feel the ground move from earthquakes in other places in northern Italy.
 Venice is not dangerous though.
 Italy has been divided into territories and given a number that corresponds to the risk of earthquakes.
 In Venice, the number is 4 which is the lowest risk.